okfn/opendefinition/source/open-definition-dev.markdown

 ##### 1.1.9 No Charge

-The **license** *must* not impose any fee arrangements, compensation or monetary remuneration as part of it's conditions.
-The only charge that may be made is for any one-off reproduction cost, in the common case of downloading over the internet the this cost would normally be zero.
+The **license** *must* not impose any fee arrangements, compensation or monetary remuneration as part of its conditions.
+The only charge that may be made is for any one-off reproduction cost (in the common case of downloading over the internet the this cost would normally be zero).

 #### 1.2 Acceptable Conditions
 The **license** *may* condition the permissions granted in Section 1.1 on compliance with the following conditions.
 Other conditions are not generally permitted if they meaningfully limit or otherwise impact the permissions required in Section 1.1.
+The conditions *must* not seek to derogate from rights such as fair use and fair dealing, or from uses for which no licence is required at law.

 ##### 1.2.1 Attribution

-The **license** *may* require that contributors and creators of a licensed work be attributed in distributed versions of the work.
+The **license** *may* require that contributors, rights holders, sponsors and creators of a licensed work be attributed in distributed versions of the work.
 If this condition is imposed it *must* not be onerous.